Last update 1 December, 2021 by Alberto Llopis

 Jordi Alba

 Everyone knows him for his career at Barça and the Spanish team.
 With both he has won titles but before, He passed through Paterna where he arrived at the Mestalla in 2007.
-Then he was in the first team since 2008 hasta 2012 when Barça signed him again after having had him a few years before at La Masia.
+Then he was in the first team since 2008 until 2012 when Barça signed him again after having had him a few years before at La Masia.
 Jordi Alba (1989) it was the first of this series.

 He made his debut in Valencia's first team in 2009 after having been loaned in the Native of Tarragona and in 2012, was pierced by 18 million on the way to Barcelona just in a summer where it came out in the Eurocup that year, a fact that many Valencia fans wondered why a player of that level had come out for so little money, What they did not expect is that in a short space of time another high-level left-back would appear.